-PICC lines (peripherally inserted central catheters) are used to give someone chemotherapy treatment or other medicines.
+A PICC line (peripherally inserted central catheter line) is used to give someone chemotherapy treatment or other medicines.

-A PICC line is a long, thin, flexible tube called a catheter.
-It’s put into one of the large veins of the arm, above the bend of the elbow.
+A PICC line is a long, thin, hollow, flexible tube called a catheter.
+It is put into one of the large veins of the arm, above the bend of the elbow.
 Then it is threaded into the vein until the tip is in a large vein just above the heart.

 The line is usually sealed with a special cap or bung.
 This can be attached to a drip or syringe containing your chemotherapy or medication.
-There may be a clamp to keep the line closed when it’s not being used.
+There may be a clamp to keep the line closed when it is not being used.

-Sometimes it divides into two or three lines.
+Sometimes it divides into 2 or 3 lines.
 This allows you to have different treatments at the same time.